By R.L. Bynum

 It was as much of a classic as the four-overtime 103–101 loss in Portland to Alabama on Nov.
 27, but one with a much more satisfying outcome for the Tar Heels.
 Like in that game, UNC applied more defensive pressure toward the end of the game, having Nance guard a ballhandler instead of the player throwing inbound passes.

-“I’m proud of their competitive fight in the second half,” UNC coach Hubert Davis said.
+“I’m proud of their competitive fight in the second half,” UNC coach Hubert Davis told the Tar Heel Sports Network after the game.
 “I challenged them at halftime.
 I just didn’t feel like they were playing with any energy, effort and enthusiasm out there on the floor in this type of game against an incredible opponent in Ohio State.”

 After scoring 16 of the Tar Heels’ final 21 first-half points, Bacot finished with 28 points, a season-high, and 15 rebounds to earn his 55th career double-double (five off of Billy Cunningham’s school record), seventh of the season and fifth in a row.
 Love scored 22, with three of his four 3-pointers coming in the last 11 minutes, and dished out seven assists against two turnovers.